4AHMNM-MTIN-2021-G2/Adventkranz-KReisinger/README.md

 # Adventkranz

 ### Project description:
-A recap Project where we will create a little countwdown until christmas with a visual advent wreath.
+A recap Project where we will create a little countdown until christmas with a visual advent wreath.

 ### Development platform:
 * Windows 10